3 Demographics 3 Demographics

 The drop-down menu in Chart 6 allows the user to view the impact of the Demographics and Health scenario that reduces the population growth rate compared to the Current Path forecast and increases the ratio of working-age persons to dependants, increasing average incomes.

 Changes in fertility reflect shifts in social and cultural norms that may take time, yet even a slow start to the fertility transition can rapidly pick up momentum.
-Political leadership in discussing gender inequality, access to modern contraceptives, child marriage and family size is vital, as are public media campaigns that demonstrate the health and economic benefits of smaller families and later marriage.
+Political leadership in discussing gender inequality, access to modern contraceptives, child marriage, and family size is vital, as are public media campaigns that demonstrate the health and economic benefits of smaller families and later marriage.

 There are additional benefits of advancing Africa’s demographic dividend, including the prospect of less political turbulence with a declining youth bulge (proportion of the population between 15 and 29 years), the lower chance of experiencing a violent political transition and the increasing likelihood of being a liberal democracy as median age increases.
 Whereas the youth bulge in the rest of the world peaked at around 42% in 1980, Africa only reaches the 42% mark by about 2040.